 Margarita-ish: my favorite drink of the first course.
 The drink came with two, square, red pepper infused ice cubes that completely changed the flavor of the cocktail as they melted.
 5/5.

 Wake and Bake: this is one of Aviary’s signature drinks.
 It’s also available in a similar format in Chicago.
 The waiter comes over to the table with a vacuum-packed bag with a cocktail inside.
-When the bag is opened you’re instructed to stick your face into the bag and breathe in the flavors of a coffee shop: coffee, bacon, orange juice and toasted bagel.
-The drink itself tastes exactly like coffee meets rye.
-It’s very boozy!
+When the bag is opened, you’re instructed to stick your face into the bag and breathe in the flavors of a coffee shop: freshly brewed coffee, bacon, orange juice and a warm toasted bagel.
+The drink itself tastes exactly like coffee made love to Rye whiskey, it’s very boozy.
 3/5

 Immediately after our first course of drinks came out, our first course of food came out.
 For us it was a delightful, refreshing vegan soup.